Elias Díaz Player Props: Rockies vs. Giants

 - The pitching staff for the Giants has a collective nine K/9, which ranks 11th in the league.

-- The Giants have the 13th-ranked team ERA across all MLB pitching staffs (4.10).
+- The Giants' 4.10 team ERA ranks 14th among all MLB pitching staffs.

-- Giants pitchers combine to rank 14th in baseball in home runs surrendered (66 total, 1.1 per game).
+- Giants pitchers combine to rank 14th in baseball in home runs allowed (66 total, 1.1 per game).

-- Brebbia makes the start for the Giants, his fifth of the season.
-He is 2-0 with a 3.80 ERA and 33 strikeouts in 23 2/3 innings pitched.
+- Webb (4-6) gets the starting nod for the Giants in his 13th start of the season.
+He has a 3.19 ERA in 79 2/3 innings pitched, with 82 strikeouts.

-- The right-hander last appeared in relief on Saturday, when he tossed one scoreless inning against the Baltimore Orioles without surrendering a hit.
+- In his most recent time out on Saturday against the Baltimore Orioles, the right-hander went seven innings, giving up three earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.